 “Critical Conversations Beyond our Circles”

 Recent articles in Canadian Theatre Review and Alt.
 Theatre posit embedded criticism as one way a critic can prepare an audience to meet a play on the play’s own terms (Fricker, Malouin).
-This panel invites scholar/critics to share alternative approaches to theatre criticism (from either inside or outside the classroom) and invites artists to discuss the kinds of criticism that would be most appropriate and helpful to their work.
+In this panel, scholar/critics share alternative approaches to theatre criticism (from either inside or outside the classroom) and artists discuss the kinds of criticism that would be most appropriate and helpful to their work.

 - Fricker, Karen.
 “Going Inside: The New-Old Practice of Embedded Criticism.”
 Canadian Theatre Review, vol. 168, 2016, pp. 45-53.
 Project MUSE, muse.jhu.edu/article/643551.

 - Malouin, Hayley.
 “Review: I Call Myself Princess Is A Gifted Conduit For Escalating Ancestors.”
 Alt.Theatre, 21 Oct.
 2018, https://alttheatre.ca/2018/10/21/review-i-call-myself-princess-is-a-gifted-conduit-for-escalating-ancestors/ Accessed 31 Oct.
 2018.